Andy Miele: Professional

 As an impending free agent following a first-round exit in the post-season with the Phantoms, Miele opted to pursue a European career.
 He agreed to a two-year optional contract in Sweden with the Malmö Redhawks of the Swedish Hockey League (SHL) on May 3, 2017.
 During the 2017–18 season, after producing offensively for the Redhawks with 27 points in 39 games, Miele would transfer to another SHL team, the Växjö Lakers in time for the post-season run.
 He contributed 9 points in 13 playoff games to help Växjö capture the Le Mat Trophy.

 Miele left Sweden after one season as a free agent to sign a one-year contract with Russian club, Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL), on May 21, 2018.
 In the 2018–19 season, Miele was used in top-line role, placing third on the team with 16 goals and 32 points in 61 games.

 After two seasons abroad, Miele returned to North America as a free agent and signed for a second tenure within the Arizona Coyotes organization, agreeing to a two-year, two-way contract on July 1, 2019.
 In the 2019–20 season, Miele was assigned to AHL affiliate the Tucson Roadrunners.
 He made 58 appearances as an alternate captain with the Roadrunner, placing third in scoring with 15 goals and 48 points before the season was canceled due to the COVID-19 pandemic.

 Unable to add to his NHL experience with the Coyotes, Miele was placed on unconditional waivers in order for a mutual termination from the final year of his contract on July 11, 2020.
 As a free agent, Miele immediately agreed to return to former KHL club, Torpedo Nizhny Novgorod of the KHL, signing a one-year deal on July 13, 2020.
-Miele collected 36 points through 47 games before leaving the club due to the Russian invasion of the Ukraine.
+Miele collected 36 points through 47 games before leaving the club due to the Russian invasion of Ukraine.
 He finished out the season with Lausanne HC in the National League, registering 4 assists through 7 post-season games.

 On 13 May 2022, Miele returned to the SHL in agreeing to a one-year deal with newly promoted club, HV71.